cs01/gdbgui/README.rst

 .. image:: https://img.shields.io/badge/donate-gratipay-yellow.svg
   :target: https://gratipay.com/gdbgui/

 A modern, browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view stack traces, and more in C, C++, Go, and Rust!
-Simply run ``gdbgui`` from the terminal and a new tab will open in your browser. `Screenshots <https://github.com/cs01/gdbgui#screenshots>`_ are below.
+Simply run ``gdbgui`` from the terminal and a new tab will open in your browser. `Screenshots <https://github.com/cs01/gdbgui#screenshots>`_ are below, or watch a `video demo <https://www.youtube.com/watch?v=Cd0BOOdGjrw>`_..

 If you like gdbgui consider sharing: